PagesjaunesMobile/privoxy-bitrise/README.md

 # privoxy-bitrise

-A step who act as a proxy to help analyze requests made by the simulator during integration.
+This step will use Privoxy in order to start a local proxy, in order to help analyze requests made by the simulator during integration.

-# To Do
+# Privoxy

+Privoxy is a non-caching web proxy with advanced filtering capabilities for enhancing privacy, modifying web page data and HTTP headers, controlling access, and removing ads and other obnoxious Internet junk.
+Privoxy has a flexible configuration and can be customized to suit individual needs and tastes.
+It has application for both stand-alone systems and multi-user networks.

-# Milestone
+# Changelog

-* 0.1.0

 * 1.0.0

+  * Install, configure and start Privoxy proxy
+  * Export the path of Privoxy's log